alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 #### UK TRE Community leadership [#52](https://github.com/alan-turing-institute/data-safe-haven-team/issues/52)

 Contributes to:
-- Creating resources for all stakeholders (inc. Citizens) to engage in the TRE conversation
+- Creating resources for all stakeholders (including citizens) to engage in the TRE conversation
 - Creating and maintaining open and active communication spaces & workspaces (Slack, GH)

 ##### Goal

 Provide a space for those involved in building, using and responsible for governance of TREs to discuss and recommend best practices.

 - Host online working spaces, events and workshops to support the UK TRE Community
-- Share best practices i.e. for making radiology data available for researchers
+- Share best practices _e.g._ for making radiology data available for researchers
 - Empower the community to help influence policy decisions

 ##### Progress

 Funded phase came to an end on 31 March, along reporting it is necessary to organise and put together what we have produced but we have:

 - Created a first version of all governance documents.
 Some will include pending conversations that may turn in the next version of those documents, for example the endorsement of outputs (v1 will only have community approval).
 This is the issue referencing to all documents https://github.com/orgs/uk-tre/projects/1/views/1?pane=issue&itemId=53738648
 - Created a new website, not launched yet.
 - Created a public community calendar, for "official" events and all those happening in the space and that people may want to include and promote.